The New Grove Dictionary of Music and Musicians: Grove's Dictionary of Music and Musicians

 The second edition (Grove II), in five volumes, was edited by Fuller Maitland and published from 1904 to 1910, this time as Grove's Dictionary of Music and Musicians.
 The individual volumes of the second edition were reprinted many times.
 An American Supplement edited by Waldo Selden Pratt and Charles N. Boyd was published in 1920 in Philadelphia by Theodore Presser.
 This edition removed the first edition's beginning date of 1450, though important earlier composers and theorists are still missing from this edition.
 These volumes are also now freely available online.

 The third edition (Grove III), also in five volumes, was an extensive revision of the 2nd edition; it was edited by H. C. Colles and published in 1927.
 The 3rd edition was reprinted several times.
-An American Supplement was published in the U.S. in 1927, and also later reprinted separately.
+An American Supplement was published in the US in 1927, and also later reprinted separately.

 An extra-large Supplementary Volume also edited by Colles was published in 1940 and called the fourth edition (Grove IV).
 A reprint of the 3rd edition with some corrections, was released at the same time.
 The five-volume 3rd edition, with the Supplementary Volume as volume 6, and the American Supplement of the 3rd edition as volume 7, were reprinted together as a set in 1945.

 The fifth edition (Grove V), in nine volumes, was edited by Eric Blom and published in 1954.
 This was the most thoroughgoing revision of the work since its inception, with many articles rewritten in a more modern style and a large number of entirely new articles.
 Many of the articles were written by Blom personally, or translated by him.
 An additional Supplementary Volume prepared by Eric Blom and completed by Denis Stevens after Blom's death in 1959, was issued in 1961.
 The fifth edition was reprinted in 1966, 1968, 1970, 1973, and 1975, each time with numerous corrections, updates, and other small changes.